ftsrg/graph-analyzer/docs/model-generator-properties.md

 #### Related work

 [gMark](https://arxiv.org/abs/1511.08386) is a scalable graph generator tool, designed to allow **scalable** model generation.
-The user of can specify the number/proportion of the node/edge types and specify the degree distributions (uniform, Gaussian, Zipfian), which allows the generation of **realistic** graphs.
+The user of can specify the number/proportion of the node/edge types and specify the distribution of edges (uniform, Gaussian, Zipfian), which allows the generation of graphs that are **realistic** to some degree.